MrCocoNuat/mrcoconuat.github.io/posts/antlers/antlers.md

 Home Base: The headband will hold the power supply and the smarts.
 Guesstimating total power consumption, each antler will be `12V 200mA` and the headband circuitry `3V 50mA`, thus a 1S 18650 cell is plenty.

-For the microcontroller, I used the beloved `ATTINY85`, since only 3 control lines, and 2 sensor lines were necessary.
+For the microcontroller, I used the beloved `ATTINY85`, since only 3 control lines and 2 sensor lines were necessary, and `8KiB` is plenty of storage for even hundreds of lighting patterns.

 ## Assembly